Examples and Summaries of Successful Past Projects

 Recent Trends in CEO Succession and Executive Coaching

 This client was a start-up leadership development practice in a small professional services firm.
 The group was interested in getting up to speed on recent trends in the field to build on their existing knowledge base and to help them draft a set of new perspective pieces.
 CeRCo quickly provided them with a “literature bundle” including articles, book reviews/summaries, and relevant studies, and included a high-level summary of key themes found in the results.

 Role of the Lead Director or Non-Executive Chairman

 A popular topic, CeRCo has performed research on these two roles for several clients.
 In one case, a simple literature bundle was all that was required – no summary needed.
-In another case, the client required a summary in the form of a set of slides identifying a definition of and rationale for the role, core responsibilities, a skill profile, and job description samples.
+In another case, the client required a summary in the form of a deck identifying a definition of and rationale for the role, core responsibilities, a skill profile, and job description samples.
 In yet another situation, the client requested that we develop a sample job profile for a Non-Executive Chairman, based on the research and the organization’s context.

 Report on Board Composition

 The CEO of this small, high-tech company was struggling with a large board of directors – the result of several acquisitions.
-In addition to complications due to size, several legacy directors did not have the right experience to support the company’s new strategy.
-We were enlisted to perform a review of board composition through a literature search as well as interviews with peer companies.
-In addition, a literature review was performed to identify board effectiveness practices, recommended director skills for the client’s industry, and change management methods for rightsizing a board.
+In addition to complications due to the unwieldy size, several legacy directors did not have the necessary skills to support the company’s new strategy.
+We were enlisted to perform a review of comparator companies’ board composition as well as interviews with some of those companies.
+In addition, secondary research was performed to identify board effectiveness practices, recommended director skills for the client’s industry, and change management methods for rightsizing a board.
 CeRCo developed a report that the client was able to present to the board members and engage them in a productive discussion about how to improve the board’s effectiveness and determine appropriate board composition.

 Learning Session Case Studies